I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 Introduction

-Hello, I'm Jinno from the consulting department who loves supermarkets.
+Hello, I'm Jinno from the Consulting Department, and I love supermarkets.

 https://dev.classmethod.jp/articles/aws-agent-registry-dynamic-skills-strands-agents/

-This time, as a continuation, I'll cover the A2A version.
-We'll quickly create two Strands Agents A2A servers deployed to AgentCore Runtime using Terraform, register them with Agent Registry, and call them dynamically from an orchestrator agent via the Registry.
+This time is the sequel, an A2A version.
+We'll quickly create 2 Strands Agents A2A servers deployed on AgentCore Runtime using Terraform, register them in the Agent Registry, and then dynamically call them from an orchestrator agent via the Registry.

 CleanShot 2026-04-22 at 10.12.06@2x

-The pleasant point is that the orchestrator doesn't need to hold any URLs or tool definitions for A2A interactions, as it can dynamically reference other agents' information from the Registry.
-This means the code can be used as is even when the number of agents you want to support increases or decreases.
+Since the orchestrator side doesn't hold any URLs or tool definitions for A2A partners and can dynamically reference other agents' information via the Registry, the code can remain unchanged even when the number of agents to support increases or decreases — that's the nice part.

-As the number of A2A agents increases throughout the organization, what the orchestrator can do automatically increases as well.
-Of course, there's a trade-off with the latency at execution time and the unpredictability of what gets called, so it depends on the use case.
-It seems like orchestrator tuning will become more challenging as capabilities increase...
+The more A2A agents grow across the organization, the more the orchestrator's capabilities automatically expand as well.
+Of course, there's a trade-off with the latency at runtime and the difficulty of predicting what gets called due to dynamic referencing, so that depends on the use case.
+As capabilities increase, tuning the orchestrator might also become more challenging...

 Prerequisites